Injured Indian trio out of Asia Cup

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: India all-rounder Hardik Pandya has been ruled out of the ongoing Asia Cup because of “acute lower back spasms” along with two other team-mates.
+DUBAI: Indian all-rounder Hardik Pandya has been ruled out of the ongoing Asia Cup because of “acute lower back spasms” along with two other team-mates.

 Pandya was stretchered off the field at the Dubai International Cricket Stadium during an Asia Cup game featuring Pakistan and India on Wednesday after bowling just 4.5 overs.